Frederick Hanson (engineer): Second World War

 Back in North Africa, Hanson was promoted to lieutenant colonel and made the permanent CRE for the 2nd New Zealand Division.
 He was active in the African campaigns of 1941-42 and was recognised for his efforts in September 1942 with an appointment as an Officer of the Order of the British Empire.
 He was also mentioned in dispatches for his services in the Middle East from May to October 1942.
-The following year, he was awarded the Distinguished Service Order (DSO) for an action at Wadi Akarit in April 1943.
+The following month, he was awarded the Distinguished Service Order (DSO) for an action at Wadi Akarit in April 1943.

-Later that year he was made CRE for the entire 2NZEF.
+Later that year Hanson was made CRE for the entire 2NZEF.
 By this stage of the war, the 2nd New Zealand Division was participating in the Italian campaign.
 Hanson was largely responsible for the development of the river crossing techniques employed by the New Zealanders as they gradually advanced up Italy.
 He received a bar to his DSO for this work.
 After the war, he was discharged from the 2NZEF with the rank of brigadier.